victorwamwea/30-Day-Terraform-challenge-/CONTRIBUTING.md

 ## Pull Request Guidelines

-- **Title:** Use a clear, descriptive title, e.g., "Day 1: Introduction to Terraform and IaC."
+- **Title:** Use a clear, descriptive title, e.g., "Week 1: Introduction to Terraform and IaC."
 - **Description:** Summarize what you’ve done and how it relates to the day’s tasks.
 - **Links:** share with us links to your social media and blog with any resource that you think it important for this challenge.